 Contact: Clare Weaser

-RESOLVED that the minutes of the meeting of the Licensing Supplementary Committee held on 20 June 2019 be confirmed and signed as a correct record.
+RESOLVED that the minutes of the meeting of the Licensing Supplementary Committee held on 15 January 2019 be confirmed and signed.

 3.1 Ms Parkinson presented the report.
 Members were being asked to consider street trading charges for 2019/20 to take effect on 1 April 2019.
 As required by law, the proposed increase in charges had been advertised in the local newspaper.
 Representations were requested from all interested parties and market traders written to individually at their home addresses.
 No representations were received against the proposed charges.
 The increases have been recommended to pay for increase in cleansing and waste collection from the markets, which is a 3-4% increase.
 She outlined the increase in casual and permanent licences.

 3.2 Councillor Wise said that although officers try to increase occupancy rates in this borough’s market, the occupancy rates Catford and Deptford markets are well behind other markets.
 She asked whether officers have any plans to increase this.
 Ms Parkinson said that she wrote to the London Markets board and Deptford is to become one of the selected visitor sites for their conference which takes place in June.
 It is hoped this will help to raise the profile with a legacy of increased footfall.
 Since taking on her current role, Ms Parkinson has been trying to bring the markets up to a safe standard; banning fork lift vehicles for example and there have been upgrades for electrical equipment.
 In addition, the GLA are starting up a project in Deptford.
 Subsidised pitches will be offered to young people as a way of trying out new business.
 Lewisham will soon be making a bid for this.